Equality and Gender in Heathenry

 A while back, John T Mainer wrote a great piece called “Women in Heathenry”, which nicely summarized some of the common shortcomings of the Heathen community regarding gender equality.
-The responses were both passionate and widely varied, but one incredibly common response really baffled me.
-I saw countless fellow Heathens leaving comments like “I’m not a feminist!
+The responses were both passionate and widely varied, but one incredibly common reply really baffled me.
+I saw countless fellow Heathens leaving comments like: “I’m not a feminist!
 I believe men and women are equals!”.
-At first, I assumed that this was either a non-native English speaker or just some fluke who for some reason did not understand that he had just contradicted himself.
+At first, I assumed that this was either a non-native English speaker or just some fluke who, strangely, did not understand that he had just contradicted himself.
 However, as more and more comments like this rolled in, I began to realize that (for some reason I cannot fathom) these people really didn’t have any idea what the word “Feminism” ACTUALLY MEANS.
-So today I’m going to go into the definition of the term, and how it applies to modern Heathenry.
+So today I’m going to go into the definition of the term, and how it does and does not apply to modern Heathenry.

 Skaði as a Feminist Role Model